apache/buildstream/doc/source/examples/out-of-source-build.rst

 This example points cmake at he src/main directory inside the source.

-In this example, the CMakeLis.txt in the folder src/main in the root of the source causes the helloworld program to state that it was build from a subfolder of the source project when called.
+In this example, the CMakeLists.txt in the folder src/main in the root of the source causes the helloworld program to state that it was build from a subfolder of the source project when called.